Behrad-P/SevenSegment_lib/README.md

-# Seven segment driver for STM32 and AVR Microcontroller
+# Sevensegment driver for STM32 and AVR Microcontroller

 I tested this library on atmega32 and stm32f103r6 microcontrollers.